CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/cli-vm/aws_cli_launch_vm_c6a.8xlarge.md

 ```

-The c6a.8xlarge also has cache sizes than the c6a.48xlarge, which you can see when you compare output of the lscpu command.
+The c6a.8xlarge also has 16 cpus and larger cache sizes than the c6a.2xlarge (4 cores), which you can see when you compare output of the lscpu command.

 ### Change to the scripts directory